archit-p/scoopies/README.md

     https://viewsourcecode.org/snaptoken/kilo/

 This is a wonderful tutorial, and teaches how to make a CLI without the use of any libraries (not even curses).

+The project made use of the Coala code linter for fixing the look of the code.
+The linter can be found here at: https://github.com/coala/coala